Suryadipsinh/AI-Rock-Paper-Scissors-Game/README.md

 # AI-Rock-Paper-Scissors-Game
-This repository contains a Rock Paper Scissors Game.
+This repository contains a Rock Paper Scissors Game I made using Python Random Module.
 In which we can play Rock Paper Scissors game with AI.
-I used random library.
 During making of this game I used the basic concepts of python like functions, control flow, booleans, parameters, doctest etc.

 The Game:
 Each player choses a move (simultaneously) from the choices: